acharyadarshan/MakeBlockchain/README.md

 ## To run

 This project is based upon `create-react-app` so a simple `yarn start` will pretty much start everything.
 You'll only need to start a simple `socket.io` server with `node src/server.js`.
 You can also run it with `docker-compose` if you prefer.
-Or find the most recent version running on [blockchain.nambrot.com](https://blockchain.nambrot.com)